neopragma/ide-katas/README.md

 There's a natural overlap between practicing keyboard shortcuts and practicing refactorings supported by an IDE.
 We want to perform multi-step refactorings smoothly and without getting side-tracked by trying to remember forgotten key mappings.

-Practicing the refactoring _kata_ in this project serves the duel purpose of practicing the refactorings themselves and reinforcing muscle memory of the corresponding keyboard shortcuts.
+Practicing the refactoring _kata_ in this project serves the dual purpose of practicing the refactorings themselves and reinforcing muscle memory of the corresponding keyboard shortcuts.